- Concrete Homes Home

-Field comparisons done by HUD found that “ICF wall construction can provide a 20 to 25 percent savings in annual heating and cooling costs.”
+Field comparisons done by U.S. Department of Housing and Urban Development found that “ICF wall construction can provide a 20 to 25 percent savings in annual heating and cooling costs.”
 Just how much you'll save depends on many factors, including the thickness of the walls, the number and types of windows and doors in your home, ceiling insulation, the size and efficiency of the heating and cooling equipment, and the climate in the region where you live.
 What's more, ICF construction allows the installation of smaller heating and cooling equipment, which can save you hundreds or even thousands of dollars in upfront costs.

 You can also recoup your investment in a concrete home with big savings in insurance costs.
 Many agencies offer discounts on homeowner's insurance policies of up to 25% for ICF homes because of their resistance to fire, tornadoes, hurricanes and earthquakes.